 Deadline: January 15, 2021

 USSEA’s Annual Edwin Ziegfeld Awards honor distinguished leaders who have made significant contributions to the National and International fields of art education.
-Two Ziegfeld Awards will be presented during the National Art Education Conference to be held in Minneapolis, MN, March 26-28, 2020.
+Two Ziegfeld Awards will be presented during the National Art Education Virtual Conference March 4-7, 2021.

 One national award to honor an art educator from within the United States.

 One international award to honor a colleague from outside the United States, who has made contributions of INTERNATIONAL significance to art education.